-PBC only.
+- esp rm r_m PBC only.
+Maximum number r_m of multiples of the lattice vectors that are used in the real space sum of the Ewald summation.
+Default: 7 - esp km k_m PBC only.
 Maximum number k_m of multiples of the reciprocal lattice vectors that are used in the reciprocal space sum of the Ewald summation.
-Default: 7 esp grid type

-• esp pbc_method method

-PBC only.
+Default: 7 - esp R_c R_c PBC only.
+Real space cutoff radius for the Ewald/Wolf-summation.
+Default: 20Å. - esp pbc_method method PBC only.
 Switch between methods for periodic boundary conditions.
-Choices for method: 1 - method 1 with Ewald summation (3.150, 3.147); 2 - method 2 with Ewald summation (3.152, 3.147); 3 - method 3 with Wolf summation (3.152, 3.148).
-Default: 2

-Switch between radial gird - 1, logarithmic radial grid - 2, cubic grid from lattice vectors - 3 and cubic grid from lattice vectors, but truncated in z-direction by maximal vdw-radius (exclude vacuum region for surface slabs) - 4.
-Default: 3.
+Choices for method: 1 method 1 with Ewald summation (3.167, 3.164); 2 method 2 with Ewald summation (3.169, 3.164); 3 method 3 with Wolf summation (3.169, 3.165).
+Default: 2 - esp grid type Switch between radial gird 1, logarithmic radial grid 2, cubic grid from lattice vectors 3 and cubic grid from lattice vectors, but truncated in z-direction by maximal vdw-radius (exclude vacuum region for surface slabs) 4.
+Default: 3. - esp output_cube typeInstead of fitting the ESP-charges to the potential, the potential is written to a cube-file (potential_esp_i.cube).

-• esp output_cube type

-Instead of fitting the ESP-charges to the potential, the potential is written to a cube-file (potential_esp_i.cube).
 A cubic grid is required.
-Switch between Hartree potential - 1, XC-potential - 2, X-potential - 3, C-potential - 4, Density - 5, and Hartree potential with the coordinates of voxels - 6.

-• esp output_fit

-The ESP-charges are fitted to the potential and the potential calculated from the fitted ESP-charges is written to a cube-file (potential_esp_i.cube).
-A cubic grid is required.
+Switch between Hartree potential 1, XC-potential 2, X-potential 3, C-potential 4, Density 5, and Hartree potential with the coordinates of voxels 6. - esp output_fit The ESP-charges are fitted to the potential and the potential calculated from the fitted ESP-charges is written to a cube-file (potential_esp_i.cube).
+A cubic grid is required. - esp use_dip_for_cube The dipole correction is added to the cube output of the (fitted) potential.

-• esp use_dip_for_cube

-The dipole correction is added to the cube output of the (fitted) potential.
 Only applied if a dipole correction was used during SCF.